 The application must include all the following obligatory enclosures:

 - A biography of the applicant in English (max.
 1800 characters without spaces).

 - Copy of a valid ID or passport with the visible date and place of birth, and the citizenship of the applicant.

 - A bibliography of the applicant in English (max.
 3600 characters without spaces).

-- Scan of original signed letter of recommendation in English written by the applicant’s national publisher that includes the presentation of the applicant and the proposed work, written by the applicant and to be translated into two CEI Member States’ languages (4000 – 8000 characters without spaces).
+- Scan of original signed letter of recommendation in English written by the applicant’s national publisher that includes the presentation of the applicant and the proposed work of the applicant (4000 – 8000 characters without spaces).

 - An excerpt from the proposed work in the original CEI Member State language and in English (max.100 lines of POETRY or max.
 7000-9000 characters with spaces of PROSE TEXT).

 Applications must be sent to the following e-mail address: email@example.com